rstacruz/scour/README.md

 > `where(conditions)`

 Sifts through the values and returns a set that matches given `conditions`.
-Supports MongoDB-style queries.
+Supports functions, simple objects, and MongoDB-style queries.

-For reference, see [MongoDB Query Operators][query-ops].

 [query-ops]: https://docs.mongodb.org/manual/reference/operator/query/